Home

 Foods of Norway

-So you thought my cousin Kari only makes good food - guess what?
-She makes beautiful pearl jewelry as well.
-Check it out
+So you thought my cousin Kari only makes good food - guess what??? - she makes beautiful jewelry from natural pearls, as well.
+Check out

 Search It Here